LightForm-group/matflow-user-documentation/setup.md

   matflow --version
   ```

-  which should give tell you the version number that is installed (something like `MatFlow, version 0.3.0a138`).
+  which should give you the version number that is installed (e.g. `MatFlow, version 0.3.0a138`).
   If this command gives you an error check if the output from the `pip install` command had any errors, and check if your environment created in step 2 is active.

 ## Configuring MatFlow